-This study analyzed 508 gonad samples of southern bluefin tuna collected during April to September in year of 2010-2016.
+A total of 569 gonad samples of southern Bluefin tuna were collected and analyzed during the period from April to September in the year of 2010-2017 in this study.
 The fork length of samples concentrated between 90 and 150 cm.
-The GSIs of females increased from April to July and then revealed a decreasing trend, the GSIs of males reached the maximum value and then decreased gradually.
-The sexual maturity stages were determined based on developmental stages of histological sections of gonad samples.
-Most samples were designated as immature stage, and about 23% samples designated as mature but they were reproductively inactive.
-More mature female samples were regressed or regenerating stages during April to June, while most of male samples were regenerating stages during June to August.
+The GSIs of females showed the increasing trend from April to July and then revealed a decline.
+And the GSIs of males reached the peak value in May and then decreased gradually.
+The sexual maturity stages were determined based on the developmental stages of histological sections of 442 gonad samples collected in 2010-2016.
+Most samples were designated as immature stage, and about 18% samples designated as mature but they were reproductively inactive.
+More mature female samples were regenerating stages during April to June, while most of male samples were regenerating stages during June to August.